mimikim/List-of-Federal-and-State-Datasets/README.md

 ### **FBI Uniform Crime Reporting (UCR)** (https://ucr.fbi.gov/)
 The Uniform Crime Reporting (UCR) Program has been the starting place for law enforcement executives, students of criminal justice, researchers, members of the media, and the public at large seeking information on crime in the nation.

+### **CDC WONDER Online Database** (https://wonder.cdc.gov)
+The CDC offers an online tool called WONDER (Wide-ranging Online Data for Epidemiologic Research) that allows the public to query all of the information resources that the CDC offers.

 ### **Bureau of Economic Analysis** (https://www.bea.gov)
 The Bureau of Economic Analysis collects information on economic indicators, national and international trade, accounts, and industry.